WDI-SEA/notes/09-other-topics/markdown.md

 > blockquote
 > blockqoute

-If you want to combine lists and block qoutes, you can just use a wokka `>` on the first item in the list:
+If you want to combine lists and block quotes, you can just use a wokka `>` on the first item in the list:

 ```markdown
 > * blockqoute